walnashgit/FindMyPage/chrome-extension/README.md

-# Smar Bookmarks Chrome Extension
+# Smart Bookmarks Chrome Extension

-A Chrome extension to communicate with the MCP server and interact with its tools.
+A Chrome extension that lets you bookmark any webpage and then search it based on the content

 ## Features